garritfra/positive_hackernews/README.md

 ## Overview

-In a world where tech news can often be overwhelmingly negative, this RSS feed serves as a breath of fresh air.
-It selectively presents stories that have a positive sentiment, making your news-reading experience more enjoyable and less stressful.
+This RSS feed curates positive news stories from Hacker News.

-This project provides a unique RSS feed for Hacker News, focusing exclusively on positive news.
-By utilizing sentiment analysis, this feed filters out negative stories, offering a curated selection of content that is more uplifting and encouraging compared to the standard Hacker News feed.
+By using sentiment analysis, it filters out negative stories and presents a selection of content that won't make tech feel hopeless and miserable.
+This offers an alternative to the standard Hacker News feed for those seeking more positive tech news.

 ## Comparison